yelghali/prompt-based-tutorial-AKS/README.md

 - How can I configure the CNI-Overlay driver for networking in AKS?

+- How can I use network policies to control traffic between pods in AKS?

+6 How can I use virtual networks and subnets to isolate and secure my AKS cluster?

+- How can I use network security groups to control traffic between nodes in AKS?

 - How can I force egress traffic to go through a Firewall by using the OutboundType: UDR flag during cluster creation in AKS?

 - How can I set up an in-cluster Ingress controller, such as nginx, along with an External WAF like Application Gateway in AKS?
 (Note: Do not use AGIC for your context)